quicwg/base-drafts/draft-ietf-quic-transport.md

-The payload of a UDP datagram carrying the Initial packet MUST be expanded to at least 1200 octets (see {{packetization}}), by adding PADDING frames to the Initial packet and/or by combining the Initial packet with a Protected packet (see {{packet-compound}}).
+The payload of a UDP datagram carrying the Initial packet MUST be expanded to at least 1200 octets (see {{packetization}}), by adding PADDING frames to the Initial packet and/or by combining the Initial packet with a 0-RTT packet (see {{packet-compound}}).

 The client uses the Initial packet type for any packet that contains an initial